palfrey/discord-apt/README.md

 BTW, if you want full-colour emojis, install `fonts-noto-color-emoji`.
 The discord packages really should depend on that, but apparently don't for some reason.

+(I have no interest in PRs to improve these instructions or helper scripts for this.
+They're not very hard, but I don't want to provide free support here for anyone who can't follow those instructions.
+If you disagree with this, either bug Discord into supporting this themselves or fork this repo and do whatever in your fork.)

 Manual update instructions
 --
 This should not be needed, as `.github/workflows/update.yml` should do this, but just in case..